NATO Multinational Battlegroups / About / Present Structure

 Framework nation: Italy

-Contributing nations: Albania, Greece, Montenegro, North Macedonia, Türkiye and the United States
+Contributing nations: Albania, Croatia, Greece, Montenegro, North Macedonia, Türkiye and the United States

 Host nation: Estonia